 Welcome to sexual health Northern Ireland

 This website, aimed at young people and adults, offers information and advice on how to look after your sexual health.
-It also highlights the services available where you can get more help and advice.

 Your sexual health and wellbeing is important and looking after your sexual health can have a positive impact on your mental and physical health.
 Being confident about your sexual health can also help in developing positive relationships.